RIKEN-RAL Muon Group

 • Dr Adrian Hillier

 The RIKEN-RAL Muon facility (diagram, right) was constructed by RIKEN at Rutherford Appleton Laboratory in the UK through the RIKEN Nishina Centre for Accelerator Based Science.
-It is now owned and operated by ISIS in partnership with RIKEN and with a continuing user programme for Japanese researchers.
+For over 30 years, ISIS and RIKEN collaborated in a wide variety of muon science through use of the facility for pure and applied muon studies.
+The facility is now owned and operated by ISIS, and underwent a major refurbishment in 2021 as part of the RIKEN-ISIS collaboration.

 The facility utilizes intense pulsed proton beam provided by the ISIS synchrotron accelerator.
-Thanks to a unique superconducting solenoid in our beam line, the facility produces a strong source of backward decay pulsed mu+ or mu- in the momentum range from 20 MeV/c to 120 MeV/c as well as surface mu+ at 30MeV/c.
-A pulsed magnetic kicker is used to split the double-pulsed structure of the muon beam, enabling us to execute two experimens simultaneously in different beam areas.
+Thanks to a unique superconducting solenoid in the beam line, the facility produces a strong source of backward decay pulsed mu+ or mu- in the momentum range from 20 MeV/c to 120 MeV/c as well as surface mu+ at 27MeV/c.
+A pulsed magnetic kicker is used to split the double-pulsed structure of the muon beam, enabling two experiments to be performed simultaneously in different beam areas.
 Important research activities such as fundamental and applied science using muonic atoms and studies of condensed matter by muon spin rotation/relaxation/resonance are actively pursued.

 Expertise